-Many veterans suffer from service-related ischemic heart disease.
-Some civilians may also struggle with this condition.
-Symptoms that include recurring chest pain, tightness and pressure in the chest, and shortness of breath may be so severe that a person can no longer function in the way he’s used to; make it difficult to live a normal life; or are debilitating enough to make it impossible for someone to work.
+Nearly half of all Americans suffer from cardiovascular disease.
+Ischemic heart disease can cause recurring chest pain, tightness and pressure in the chest, and shortness of breath may be so severe that a person can no longer function in the way they are used to; make it difficult to live a normal life; or are debilitating enough to make it impossible for someone to work.

 The process to file for disability can be lengthy and complicated, and the METS test results are critical to your report.
 It’s helpful to have an experienced disability attorney working with you on your claim.